-The Company conducts its conventional uranium, REE, vanadium and potential medical isotope extraction and recovery activities through the Mill, which is the only operating conventional uranium, REE and vanadium processing facility in the

-United States.
-The Mill located near Blanding, San Juan County, Utah, is centrally located such that it can be fed by a number of the Company's uranium and uranium/vanadium projects in Colorado, Utah, Arizona and New Mexico, as well as by ore purchases or toll milling arrangements with third parties in the region, as market conditions warrant.
+The Company conducts its conventional uranium, REE, vanadium and potential medical radioisotope extraction and recovery activities through the Mill, which is the only operating conventional uranium, REE and vanadium processing facility in the United States.
+The Mill located near Blanding, San Juan County, Utah, is centrally located such that it can conveniently and cost-effectively be fed by a number of the Company's uranium and uranium/vanadium projects in Colorado, Utah, Arizona and New Mexico, as well as by ore purchases or toll milling arrangements with third parties in the region, as market conditions warrant.

-The Mill is licensed to process 2,000 tons of ore per day.
+The Mill is licensed to process 2,000 tons of ore per day and over 8 million pounds of U3O8 per year.
 It is primarily a uranium recovery facility but can also recover REEs and vanadium.
 The Mill is also evaluating the potential to recover certain radioisotopes from its existing process streams that can be used for medical purposes.
 In addition, the Mill can recycle other uranium-bearing materials not derived from conventional ore, known as Alternate Feed Materials, for the recovery of uranium, alone or in combination with other metals.
-In this regard, the Company is currently evaluating a number of potential Alternate Feed Materials for the recovery of REEs in addition to uranium.

 The Mill has historically operated on a campaign basis, whereby mineral processing occurs as mill feed, contract requirements, as market conditions warrant.
-Over the years, the Company's own, and third-party owned, conventional uranium properties in Utah, Colorado, Arizona and New Mexico have been both active and on standby in response to changing market conditions.
-From 2007 through 2014, running on a campaign basis, the Mill recovered on average over 1 million pounds of U3O8 per year from conventional sources, including its La Sal Project, Daneros Project, and Tony M property in Utah (the latter two of which were sold in 2021, see Part I, Item 1 "Development of the Business - Major Transactions over the Past Five Years"); its Arizona 1 Project and Pinenut Project (which is currently almost fully reclaimed) in Arizona; and Alternate Feed Materials.
-During 2016, the Mill recovered a total of 680,000 pounds of U3O8, of which 433,000 pounds were recovered from conventional materials from the Company's Pinenut Project and 248,000 pounds from processing Alternate Feed Materials.
-During 2017, the Mill recovered 310,000 pounds of U3O8 from processing tailings pond solutions and 1,000,000 pounds from processing Alternate Feed Materials, of which a total of 360,000 pounds were for the Company's account and 950,000 pounds were for the account of third parties.
+Over the years, Company-owned and third-party owned conventional uranium properties in Utah, Colorado, Arizona and New Mexico have been both active and on standby in response to changing market conditions.
+From 2007 through 2014, running on a campaign basis, the Mill recovered on average over 1 million pounds of U3O8 per year from conventional sources, including its La Sal complex of uranium and uranium/vanadium projects (the "La Sal Project"), Daneros Project and Tony M property in Utah (the latter two of which were sold in 2021, see Part I, Item 1 "Development of the Business - Major Transactions over the Past Five Years"); its Arizona 1 project (the "Arizona 1 Project") and its Pinenut project (the "Pinenut Project") (which is currently in an advanced state of reclamation) in Arizona, and Alternate Feed Materials.
 During 2018, the Mill recovered 215,719 pounds of U3O8 from processing tailings pond solutions and 561,628 pounds from processing Alternate Feed Materials, of which a total of 82,709 pounds were for the Company's account and 448,919 pounds were for the account of third parties under a tolling arrangement.
-In late 2018, the Mill shifted to producing vanadium from tailings pond solutions and, during 2019, 1,807,732 pounds of V2O5 were produced from tailings pond solutions for the Company's own account, and no uranium was produced at the Mill.
-During 2020, the Company recovered approximately 190,500 pounds of U3O8 at the Mill from in-circuit uranium inventories extracted from the previous year's vanadium pond-return campaign, and from Alternate Feed Materials, as well as approximately 67,000 pounds of V2O5 from in-process solutions from the 2019 vanadium pond-return campaign.
-During 2021, the Company began ramping up production of RE Carbonate, while recovering de minimis quantities of uranium and vanadium.
-See Part II, Item 7 "Outlook: Conventional Extraction and Recovery Activities."